sourcenetwork/defradb/README.md

 When starting a node for the first time, a key pair is generated and stored in its "root directory" (`~/.defradb/` by default).

-Each node has a unique `Peer ID` generated from its public key.
+Each node has a unique `PeerID` generated from its public key.
 This ID allows other nodes to connect to it.

 There are two types of peer-to-peer relationships supported: **pubsub** peering and **replicator** peering.